-The Directional Movement Index (also known as DMI) is a momentum indicator that was developed by J. Welles Wilder.
-The DMI is actually part of a series of technical indicators developed by Wilder, so some trading platforms split up the indicators, providing Directional Movement as one indicator and ADX as another.
-Typically, these indicators are used together to form the DMI.
-Directional Movement shows whether downside or upside movement is stronger, and ADX shows the strength of that movement.
+The Directional Movement Index (DMI) is a momentum indicator developed by J. Welles Wilder.
+It is actually a combination of multiple technical indicators developed by Wilder, and while some trading platforms separate the Directional Movement indicator from the Average Direction Index (ADX), they're typically combined to form the DMI.
+Directional movement shows whether the downside or upside price movement is dominant, and ADX shows the strength of that movement.

-The attached chart shows a one-minute chart with ADX and Directional Movement lines (-DI and +DI).
-In the chart, the indicators are separated to avoid clutter, but it is possible (and common) to have the ADX, -DI, and +DI all shown in one window (instead of two).
-The indicators can also be used separately, though.
-Some traders may only choose to view the ADX for trend strength, while others may prefer only viewing the Direction Movement lines to aid in confirming price direction.
+The indicators can also be used separately.
+Some traders may only choose to view the ADX for trend strength, while others may prefer only viewing the direction movement lines to aid in confirming price direction.

 Directional Movement Index Trading Uses

 The DMI can be used in both ranging and trending markets.